 The new game is Something Seeps, which is pretty much the polar opposite of The Knobbly Crook in tone.
 Dead serious.
 Mature.
 Brutal.
 If all goes well, it’s going to be terrifying.
 And still a point-and-click.
 Will that work?
 Who knows, but it’s going to be a fun experiment.
 I’m using Unity and Adventure Creator to build it.

 Eventually, I moved to Canada and went on to do QA/Level Design/Lead Design at Strategy First, where I worked primarily on the Disciples franchise, eventually leading the design team for Disciples 2: Rise of the Elves.
 I moved on to Ubisoft, where I worked for about 14 years.
 I started in Level Design (including Splinter Cell, Rainbow Six) and went on to work as a Scriptwriter (including Rainbow Six, Assassin’s Creed, Watch_Dogs, and Watch_Dogs 2).
-I currently work as a Principal Writer at Eidos Montreal, but I cannot yet reveal what I am working on.
+I currently work as a Principal Writer at Eidos Montreal (where we shipped Marvel’s Guardians of the Galaxy), but I cannot yet reveal what I am working on npw.
 I do the smallest budget indie games possible at night and work on AAA studio games that sell millions of copies during the day.
 I’m currently working both ends of the dev spectrum.

 You can primarily find me on twitter.
 I have a general rule that if you’re pleasant to me, I’m pleasant to you.
 So please feel free to come say hi, ask me questions, send me ideas, or share your project with me.
 I’d love to meet you!